dariospace/mac-dev-setup-zen/README.md

 <img src="./assets/git.png" width="80" alt="git">

 This config will help to have a global setup for git.
+On August 2021, Github will not allow using username/password to login so you will need SSH access.

 1. Create a git config file
 2. Create a SSH config file